Period leaking: Why it happens & how to deal

 Some have had no choice other than to stretch t-shirts over stained pants.

-Some have sought out toilet paper for rescue, using it to stuff, dab, or blot away the blood and/or clot torrential bleeding.
+Some have sought out toilet paper for rescue, using it to stuff, dab, or blot away the blood and/or clot torrential vaginal bleeding.

 If you were to ask what every woman’s waking thought is during her period, it probably is, Am I leaking?